 The following is a summary of the documents required.
 Before you apply, please review the complete document checklist.

-- Copy of the personal details page in your passport.
+- Copy of the personal details page in your valid passport.

 - A positive General Skilled Migration skills assessment for your nominated occupation.
 For international graduates of South Australia, the skills assessment must be in your nominated occupation and field of study in South Australia.